Codecademy/docs/content/javascript/concepts/strings/terms/padEnd/padEnd.md

   - 'paths/front-end-engineer-career-path'
 ---

-In JavaScript, the **`padEnd()`** method is used with javascript strings to pad the end of a string with another string, until it reaches a specified length.
+In JavaScript, the **`.padEnd()`** method is used with JavaScript strings to pad the end of a string with another string, until it reaches a specified length.
 It was introduced with ECMAScript 2017.

 ## Syntax